kennyk65/react-demos/notes.md

 * Hooks should only be called from React functions.
 * Hooks should only be called from the "top level" (not inside ifs, loops, nested functions, etc.).

+## CSS Style Rules ##

+* A hyphen is a reserved operator in JavaScript.
+If we use `background-color`, the hyphen is then interpreted as a minus sign.
+So use `backgroundColor` instead.
+* In JavaScript, style values are almost always Strings, even if the style value is really numeric.
+* If you don't specify a unit for a numeric value, it is generally assumed to be "px".
+  * This is 30 pixels: `{ fontSize: 30 }`
+  * This is 30 ems: `{ fontSize: "2em" }`
+* _Modularize_ CSS by making separate CSS for each component.
+Makes it so we don't have to track down all the places a style is used.
+Convention is `fileName.module.css`.
+Import with `import styles from './fileName.module.css'`.  _Module_ just means separate CSS file for each component.
+* Don't use `class` in FSX because class is a reserve word in JS.
+Use `className`.

+## Forms ##

+e.preventDefault(); -- use this in an onSubmit event handler to stop the form from submitting.

+React has controlled and uncontrolled components.
+Normal components are uncontrolled in the sense that we don't have to teach them how to hold their own state.
+React likes "controlled" where each component is dumb and has to be updated all the time by useState functions and handlers..
+When a <input> tag has a value attribute, it becomes "controlled" forcing you to do all the extra work.

+If you want control as the keystrokes are being made, you want "controlled".
+If you want to wait until the form is submitted, use "uncontrolled".

+For uncontrolled, use `const numberRef = React.useRef();` to make a 'reference', then use it in input like this: `<input type="text" ref={numberRef} />`.
+On form submit, for some reason we can't get the value from the form like usual, we have to say ` numberRef.current.value;`.
+For `<input type='file'`, you have to use uncontrolled.